 Florida homeowners have not experienced a hurricane since 2005, which makes this the longest stretch without a hurricane in Florida in more than a century.
 The last time Florida went 5 consecutive years without a hurricane was 1851.
 However, public safety experts worry that some homeowners may have developed a false sense of security even though Florida is due for one or more serious hurricanes.
 Hurricane preparedness can be a vital factor in mitigating damage to your home by taking precautions.
 While this prolonged period without a hurricane has been welcomed by Florida homeowners, it was not so long ago that we were plagued by three hurricanes in a six week period of time.
-Miami insurance claims attorney J.P.
-Gonzalez-Sirgo, who represents individuals in insurance claims disputes involving damage suffered in hurricanes, has provided some key information that can help people prepare for hurricane season.
+Creating an emergency plan is one step in preparing for hurricane season.

 Creating an Emergency Plan for Your Family

-If you are engaged in hurricane preparations for your family, you will want to prepare a meeting location, evacuation plan and disaster supply kit.
-Hurricanes can strike suddenly so that families are separated.
+If you are engaged in hurricane preparations for your family, you will want to prepare a meeting location, evacuation plan, and disaster supply kit.
 A meeting location and contact person in another state should be prearranged so that family members can locate each other and communicate if they are separated and communications networks are down.
 Families also should be familiar with potential evacuation routes.